-Dangerous Thunderstorm Alerts provide the most advanced alerting to severe weather with lightning -- uniquely powered by total lightning detection.
+Dangerous Thunderstorm Alerts provide the most advanced alerting to severe weather with lightning -- powered by total lightning detection.

 When it comes to protecting life and property from severe weather, minutes matter.

-Whether you’re a parent watching your kids playing soccer on the field, a county official managing the safety of attendees during an outdoor county fair, or a school administrator in charge of keeping thousands of students safe, having the earliest possible notification of approaching severe weather can literally mean the difference between life or death.
+Whether you’re a parent watching your kids playing soccer on the field, a county official managing the safety of attendees during an outdoor county fair, or a school administrator in charge of keeping thousands of students safe, having the earliest possible notification of approaching severe weather can mean the difference between life or death.

 Our advanced technology provides the fastest alerts to approaching severe weather with lightning.